 In response to West Nile virus (WNV) positive mosquito samples from

-unincorporated portions of southeast and southwest** Tarrant County
+the unincorporated portion of southeast Tarrant County (76028 ZIP

-So far this season, 3,614 mosquito pool samples have been tested, with 561 of these WNV-positive samples from the Tarrant County region.
-Twenty-six of these positive results are from traps set over county boundary lines from municipalities located in Tarrant County.
+So far this season, 4,536 samples have been tested, with 622 of these WNV-positive samples from the Tarrant County region.
+Thirty-six of these positive results are from traps set over county boundary lines from municipalities located in Tarrant County.

 Public Health's interactive map